 When a patient attends a specialist vein clinic with a leg ulcer, a full history of the events leading up to leg ulceration will be taken and the leg will be examined by a specialist using a duplex ultrasound

 .
-In addition other tests such as photoplethysmography (PPG) may be used to test the venous function and arterial pressure can be checked with with Doppler (ABPI - "ankle brachial pressure index").
+In addition, other tests such as photoplethysmography (PPG) may be used to test the venous function and arterial pressure can be checked with a Doppler (ABPI - "ankle brachial pressure index").

 Once it has been decided that a leg ulcer is due to superficial venous reflux ("hidden varicose veins

 "), a venous expert will be able to decide which of the new local anaesthetic, minimally invasive techniques will be required to cure the venous reflux and hence cure the leg ulcer.
 As with varicose veins

 , the treatments are likely to be a combination of: